-Microsoft does have internal names for updates, the Anniversary Update for instance which will come out August 2, 2016.
+Microsoft does have internal names for updates, the Anniversary Update for instance was released on August 2, 2016 and the April 2018 Update in, uh, April 2018.
 Those names are not added to the version of Windows 10 on the other hand.

 Probably the best option to verify which version of Windows 10 is installed on a device is to use the winver command.

 This launches a small About Windows program that lists information about the installed version of Windows.
 The program is also available in previous versions of the Windows operating system.

 The program lists a version and build number, and both help you understand which version is installed.